apollographql/apollo/studio-docs/source/notification-setup.md

 5. In the dropdown, select which [variant](./org/graphs/#managing-variants) of your graph you want to receive notifications for.
 6. Select an existing configured channel to send notifications to, or select which type of new channel you want to configure:
     <img src="./img/create-new-channel.jpg" class="screenshot" width="400" alt="Notification creation modal">
 7. Click **Next**.
 8. If you're configuring a new channel, proceed to [Configuring a new channel](#configuring-a-new-channel).
-Otherwise, you're done!
+9. If you are creating a daily report you will need to select the timezone for the daily report.
+It will get sent at 9AM every day in whichever timezone is selected.

 ## Configuring a new channel